-During the publicity tour for The Surreal Life, Laurer continued her very public meltdown all over the place, but especially on the Howard Stern show, where the talk show host refereed a bizarre impromptu therapy session between Laurer, her brother and Waltman (on the phone), while the artist formerly known as Chyna stripped out of her dress in the studio (the presence of her brother notwithstanding).
+During the publicity tour for The Surreal Life, Laurer continued her very public meltdown all over the place.
+Especially on the Howard Stern show, where the talk show host refereed a bizarre impromptu therapy session.
+Laurer, her brother and Waltman (on the phone), while the artist formerly known as Chyna stripped out of her dress in the studio (the presence of her brother notwithstanding).

-It says something about your life when Howard Stern calls a halt to the on-air abuse and takes you aside after the show to tell you that you’re really fucked up and need help.
+It says something about your life when Howard Stern calls a halt to the on-air abuse.
+Taking you aside after the show to tell you that you’re really fucked up and need help.

-Joanie Laurer may have broken down a lot of old traditions in the wrestling business, but she is walking a very traditional path with her public self-destruction.
-One can only hope that she’ll take Stern’s advice and get help, before she takes part in another venerable wrestling tradition — dying young because of drug abuse.
+Joanie Laurer may have broken down a lot of old traditions in the wrestling business.
+She is walking a very traditional path with her public self-destruction.
+One can only hope that she’ll take Stern’s advice and get help, before she takes part in another venerable wrestling tradition.
+Dying young because of drug abuse.

-It all ended in 2001 and she was released by WWE.
+Ending in 2001 and she was released by WWE.
 Without the financial support and the marketing prowess of WWE behind her, Chyna lost much of her relevance.
-According to a video interview with Vice Sports, she was not allowed to use the name Chyna, nor anything related to that character, which was her entire career.
-WWE owned the character of Chyna the same way Marvel Comics owns Spider-Man, even if Spider-Man isn’t technically just a person in a latex outfit.
-From there, Chyna fell into substance abuse, appeared on reality shows clearly intoxicated, and ended up doing adult films for Vivid Entertainment.
+According to a video interview with Vice Sports, she was not allowed to use the name Chyna.
+Nor anything related to that character, which was her entire career.
+WWE owned the character of Chyna the same way Marvel Comics owns Spider-Man.
+Even if Spider-Man isn’t technically just a person in a latex outfit.
+From there, Chyna fell into substance abuse, appeared on reality shows clearly intoxicated.
+Also ended up doing adult films for Vivid Entertainment.

 In a sense, Joanie Laurer lost the legal right to be herself.
 Of course, she wasn’t actually Chyna, but she worked around 350 days out of the year in that persona.
 Wrestlers are also encouraged not to break character in public.
 In her first Playboy appearance, she was billed as Chyna, not Joanie Laurer.
 Unlike an actor who appears in multiple films and TV shows, playing different characters, a successful wrestler plays the same character every single day for years.
 It’s as though your job was to be a mall Santa year-round, but you couldn’t take the costume off to get almond milk at the grocery store.
 Every thing that she had become, her entire identity, was taken from her in an instant.